fhiso/basic-concepts/basic-concepts.md

 its *datatype*.
 This is necessary in contexts where a value can be encoded using any of several different *datatypes*.

-If no *datatype name* is provided for a *literal*, either explicitly or implicitly, a default *datatype name* of `rdf:langString` *must* be used.
+If no *datatype name* is present in the serialisation of a *literal*, either explicitly or implicitly, a default *datatype name* of `rdf:langString` *must* be used.

-{.note}  This does not prohibit higher-level standards from defining other defaults in particular contexts.
+{.note}  This allows standards to have another *datatype name* which is used implicitly in a particular contexts.
 For example, a standard might define the default *datatype* for an attribute recording a date of birth to be a suitable date *datatype*.

-A *literal* *shall* be tagged with a *language tag* if and only if the specified *datatype* is a *language-tagged datatype*.
-If an application does not know whether a *datatype* is a *language-tagged datatype*, it *must* include a *language tag*.
-If no *language tag* is provided and the *datatype* is not known to be a *non-language-tagged datatype*, a default *language tag* of `und` *must* be used.
+A *literal* *shall* be tagged with a *language tag* if the specified *datatype* is a *language-tagged datatype*, and *should not* be otherwise.
+If an application does not know whether the *datatype* is a *language-tagged datatype*, it *must* include a *language tag*.

+If no *language tag* is present in the serialisation of a *literal* and the *datatype* is not known to be a *non-language-tagged datatype*, a default *language tag* of `und` *must* be used.